JuliaClimate/ClimateBase.jl/docs/src/index.md

 # Introduction
 Basic tools for dealing with climate (spatiotemporal) data.

-This project treats "climate data" as a `ClimArray`, which uses the DimensionalData.jl interface and can be thought of as a syntactic equivalent to `DimensionalArray`.
+This project treats "climate data" as a `ClimArray`, which uses the DimensionalData.jl interface.
+`ClimArray` is *almost* equivalent to `DimensionalArray`, but has some extra indexing methods that make statistical weighting simpler.
-A (very) brief introduction to DimensionalData.jl is copied here from its docs, because basic knowledge of how to handle a `ClimArray` is assumed in our docs.
+A (brief) introduction to DimensionalData.jl is copied here from its docs, because basic knowledge of how to handle a `ClimArray` is assumed in our docs.
 DimensionalData.jl allows truly convenient handling of climate data, where it is important to be able to dimensionally-index data by their values.
 E.g. you can do
 ```@example main
 using ClimateBase, Dates